-When Preparing Your Garden For Winter There Is Good Gardening Practice and Plenty of Myths and Mistakes Too Ignore.
+When Preparing Your Garden For Winter There Are Good Gardening Practices To Follow Plus Plenty of Myths and Mistakes To Ignore.
 Here’s The Way I Prepare My Garden For Winter.

 Firstly, Disregard The Notion of Preparing Your Garden For Winter